Levertion/levertion.github.io/utilities/remove-advancements.md

 Luckily, vanilla Minecraft has multiple methods to remove these advancements.
 This also stops the gaining of recipes when collecting items.
 ## Method 1 (Overwrite all)
 ### [Download](https://github.com/Levertion/remove-advancements/releases/download/Overwite-allv1.1/remove-advancements.zip)
+#### Installation
+Extract the zip from the link above into your world's data folder.
 ### Explanation
 *This is my preferred method:*
 For each advancement, it replaces the content with: